FangShuheng/PLACE/README.md

 ### Contact
-Open an issue or send email to shfang@se.cuhk.edu.hk if you have any problem
+Open an issue or send email to fangshuheng@gmail.com if you have any problem

 ### Cite Us